Feeding toddlers - 10 tips for happy meal times

 - Don't talk about foods as 'good' or 'bad' – teach your toddler that some foods are for 'everyday' and others are for 'sometimes'.

 - 'Everyday' foods from the five food groups should make up most of the diet.
 'Sometimes' foods (e.g. cake, biscuits, cordial and lollies) should be eaten less often.
+Have a look at the topic Feeding toddlers – what and how much?

 - Avoid using food rewards, bribes and punishment – these teach a child to dislike certain foods and to use food to control their carers.